 I love to receive emails and questions from aspiring photographers and often the questions that I get asked are very similar so I thought I would write a post that might be helpful to folk looking to find their path.

 There is no right way to “start out” in photography, some start by undertaking A-Levels and a Photography degree.
 This is an amazing opportunity that gives you time to think about your subject area critically and develop a broad set of skills as a graduate.
-I am looking forward to working with a group of second year photographers in January in their Professional Practice module and I can’t wait to meet them and hear about their values and motivations and look to see how this all fits to create their portfolio and build their creative brand.
+I used to lecture on creative degree programmes, facilitating undergraduates to realise their skills and attributes and reflect on their professional practice and how they translated this into a meaningful portfolio to start their businesses.
+I loved exploring their values and motivations and always encouraged students to seek work experience.

-If I reflect on my own path, I started out way back when (15 years ago), developing 35mm film in a newsagents whilst I was at school.
+If I reflect on my own path, I started out, over half my lifetime ago, way back when I was 15, developing 35mm film in a newsagents whilst I was at school.
 This grounded my understanding of photography and I got amazing staff rates on my film development and a free film every time, so I just kept clicking!!
 The sea has always been a big inspiration for me and I was always out with my camera when I was growing up in Ramsgate.
 There is something about the openness and the dynamic nature of the swash and backwash that calms the soul!

 I trotted off to the University of Sheffield and immersed myself in a Geography degree.
 I was fascinated by the connections of people and place and our interactions on this beautiful planet.
 I photographed my way through uni, documenting the world around me realising that my photography obsession allowed me to capture and interpret the world around us, that very world that I was studying during my degree.